fossasia/eventyay-tickets/doc/administrator/configure.rst

 ``host``
 ~~~~~~~~

 - The database host, or the socket location, as needed.
-You can set this variable to a socket path for MySQL.
 For local PostgreSQL authentication, you can leave this variable empty.
 - **Environment variable:** ``PRETALX_DB_HOST``
 - **Default:** ``''``